meliodas113/simule/README.markdown

 ## Limitations

+- **Node.js Only**: Main package cannot be used in browser environments
 - Requires type name as string argument (e.g., `make<Product>('Product')`).
 - Assumes unique type names in the project.
 - Must run in a TypeScript project with a `tsconfig.json`.